spdfg/elektron/README.md

     longer any tasks to schedule.
  * Have a centralised logFile that can be filtered by identifier.
 All electron logs should go into this file.
  * Make def.Task an interface for further modularization and flexibility.
+ * Convert def#WattsToConsider(...) to be a receiver of def.Task and change the name of it to Watts(...).

 **Requires [Performance Co-Pilot](http://pcp.io/) tool pmdumptext to be installed on the machine on which electron is launched for logging to work and PCP collector agents installed